14 Jul Week 1: The Asshat Recovery Program (A Questionnaire, do you Qualify?)

 So, ideally it would be best if we know how to recognize toxic men before we get hooked.

 Which is why I’d like to share the 9 Red Flags you might be dating a toxic person over the next 9 weeks.

-To be sure not to miss any installments of The Asshat Recovery Program sign up for our newsletter HERE.
+To be sure not to miss any installments of The Asshat Recovery Program sign up for Shannon’s newsletter HERE.